dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 ## Many-to-many relationships

 Many-to-many relationships in EF Core are implemented using a join entity.
-Each side the many-to-many relationship is related to this join entity with a one-to-many relationship.
+Each side of the many-to-many relationship is related to this join entity with a one-to-many relationship.
 Before EF Core 5.0, this join entity had to explicitly defined and mapped.
 Starting with EF Core 5.0, it can be created implicitly and hidden.
 However, in both cases the underlying behavior is the same.
 We will look at this underlying behavior first to understand how tracking of many-to-many relationships works.

 ### How many-to-many relationships work